 You might even consider other brainstorming methods like a SWOT analysis or a Business Model Canvas.
 No matter what you do, be sure that you take a very firm stance to obtain as much specific information as possible.

 Your request for specificity will force the client to take a stance and aid in guiding the project.
 When clients make up their minds about goals and objectives it makes your job a lot easier.

 Do not let the client step on your toes too much.
 Their job is to provide information about their business and their customers.

-As the designer it’s your job to be creative and come up with the solutions.
+As the designer, it’s your job to be creative and come up with solutions.

 Creative client briefs work best when they keep a healthy distance between the client and the creative process.
 You always want feedback and input, but you also need room to experiment and try new ideas.

 Your internal creative brief should also be tight and specific.
 After you hear back from the client you’ll want to apply their thoughts into your own creative brief.

 The more specific you can be, the more focused your creative process becomes.
 You’ll end up moving down guided thought paths and it’ll be easier to decide which idea(s) best fit the client’s needs.